 This is not a complicated worm rig, and to begin you only need a few things: rubber worms, hooks, and bullet weights.
 You may also want a weight stopper on your line depending on what kind of conditions you’re fishing.
-If you want to get everything in one shot then check out this Texas Rig Kit on Amazon.
-It’s a complete kit that has everything you’ll need for Texas rigging and it’s very good quality tackle.
-The strength and sharpness of your hook is extremely important in worm fishing, and it just doesn’t get better than Owner Hooks.
+If you want to get everything you need for Texas rigging your worms then check out this Texas Rig Kit on Amazon.

 Best Hooks For Texas Rigging

 While you can certainly Texas rig a worm with a straight shank hook, offset hooks work best at keeping the head of the worm from sliding down the shank.
 There are two types of offset hooks: round bend hooks and wide gap hooks.
 Round bend hooks show a little less hook to the fish but wide gap hooks have a better hook up ratio.

 The only difference between the two types of hooks when rigging Texas style is the angle at which you enter the worm with the point of the hook.
 You’ll enter at a 45 degree angle with a round bend and straight in with a wide gap.
 The video at the bottom of this page will explain that in greater detail.